MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### BuiltinCertificateVerifierEnabled

-  #### Determines whether the built-in certificate verifier will be used to verify server certificates (deprecated)
+  #### Determines whether the built-in certificate verifier will be used to verify server certificates (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 106.
   #### Supported versions:

-  - On macOS since 83 or later
+  - On macOS since 83, until 106

   #### Description

-  This policy is deprecated because it's intended to serve only as a short-term mechanism to give enterprises more time to update their environments and report issues if they are found to be incompatible with the built-in certificate verifier.
+  This policy is obsolete because it was a short-term mechanism to give enterprises more time to update their environments and report issues if they are found to be incompatible with the built-in certificate verifier.

-It won't work in Microsoft Edge version 107, when support for the legacy certificate verifier on Mac OS X is planned to be removed.
+The policy doesn't work in Microsoft Edge version 107.

   #### Supported features: